vrockai/pipeline-test/docs/content.md

 ---

-## The role of microbial interactions in dental caries: Dental plaque microbiota analysis
+## The role of microbial interactions in dental caries: Dental plaque microbiota analysis.
+ 22.10.2023, _Q Shao, D Feng, Z Yu, D Chen, Y Ji, Q Ye, D Cheng_

+Dental caries is a result of the ecological dysfunction of the polymicrobial community on the tooth surface, which evolves through microbial interactions.
+In this study, we conducted a thorough analysis of the dental plaque microbiome to comprehend its multi-microbial aetiology.

 [Source](https://doi.org/10.1016/j.micpath.2023.106390)

+10.1016/j.micpath.2023.106390

 ---